juliaguida/oystercard/challenges/sudoku.md

 **If the grid if filled out, you found the solution, break out of the cycle**

-Ok, so if the grid is filled out, we found the solution.
+OK, so if the grid is filled out, we found the solution.
 What next?
 There's a pretty good chance that we'll want to print it on the screen.
 To do this, it may be a good idea to override the `inspect()` method.

 ````ruby
 class Grid